Zhestokus/DEA.Tools/README.md

-**NOTE:** Unfortunately some message brokers have limitations of max message size (Redis Pub/Sub **32KiB**, Kafka **1MiB**, RabbitMQ **128MiB**) and if size of Request or Response may be larger then max size of message of message broker which we use, then we need to use Message Store. for that purpose (for Message Store) we can use Redis, Memcached, SQL Server, MongoDb or implement IMessageStore interface and create your own message store.
+**NOTE:** Unfortunately some message brokers have limitations of max message size (Redis Pub/Sub **32KiB**, Kafka **1MiB**, RabbitMQ **128MiB**) and if size of Request or Response may be larger then max size of message of message broker which we use, then we need to use Message Store. for that purpose (for Message Store) we can use Redis, Memcached, SQL Server, MongoDb, Minio or implement IMessageStore interface and create your own message store.
 ```csharp
             services.AddSingleton(options =>
             {